Lost but up-to-date

 RADWIMPS are Noda Youjirou (vocals & guitar), Kuwahara Akira (guitar), Takeda Yuusuke (bass) and Yamaguchi Satoshi (drums), all born in 1985.
 They debuted in 2003.

-Here’s the B-PASS interview.
+And on to the translation of the B-PASS interview.
 Please see the credits at the end of this entry before posting this translation anywhere else!

 [Translator's notes look like this.]